Tony Cliff

 Tony Cliff (born Yigael Glückstein, יגאל גליקשטיין; 20 May 1917 – 9 April 2000) was a Trotskyist activist.
-Born to a Jewish family in Ottoman Palestine, he moved to Britain in 1947 and by the end of the 1950s had assumed the pen name of Tony Cliff.
+Born to a Jewish family in Ottoman Palestine, he moved to the United Kingdom in 1947 and by the end of the 1950s had assumed the pen name of Tony Cliff.
 A founding member of the Socialist Review Group, which became the International Socialists and then the Socialist Workers Party, in 1977.
 Cliff was effectively the leader of all three.

 Biography

 Early life in Palestine

 Tony Cliff was born Yigael Glückstein in Zikhron Ya'akov in the Ottoman Empire's Mutasarrifate of Jerusalem (in what is now Israel), in 1917, the same year Britain seized control of the territory from the Ottoman Empire during World War I. He was one of four children born to Akiva and Esther Glückstein, Jewish immigrants from Poland, who had come to Palestine as part of the Second Aliyah.
 His father was an engineer and contractor.
-He had two brothers and a sister; his brother Chaim later became a notable journalist, theatre critic, and translator.
+He had two brothers and a sister; his brother Chaim later became a notable Israeli journalist, theatre critic, and translator.
 Through his sister Alexandra, he was the uncle of Israeli graphic designer David Tartakover.
 Cliff grew up in British-ruled Mandatory Palestine; notable Zionist and future Israeli Prime Minister Moshe Sharett was a family friend and frequent visitor to his family home.
-He had two prominent uncles: the noted doctor Hillel Yaffe and agronomist and Zionist activist Haim Margaliot-Kalvarisky.
-His piano teacher was a sister of Chaim Weizmann, the first President of Israel, and his father's business partner was one of Weizmann's brothers.
+He had two prominent uncles who had settled in Palestine during the First Aliyah: the noted doctor Hillel Yaffe and agronomist and Zionist activist Hayim Margolis-Kalwariski.
+His piano teacher was a sister of Chaim Weizmann, the first President of Israel, and his father's business partner Yechiel Weizmann, was a brother of Chaim Weizmann and the father of future Israeli Air Force commander and President of Israel Ezer Weizman.